taco2442/ServiceDesk-Lab/README.md

 ## Active Directory
 <b>Reformatting a office</b>
 <br>Suppose we have a newer organization that we need to set up in Active Directory.
-This means that we will need to do a lot of overhead work to make sure that all new users have been added with the right groups and roles added accordingly.
+This means that we will need to do a lot of overhead work to make sure that all new users have been added with the right group policy added accordingly.
 We might also encounter scenarios in this setting that would require us to change usernames because of name changes, disable/delete accounts of users that have left the company and change where people might be situated within the company.
 There is a lot to do in Active Directory and we will now be going over some of the problems that one might face.</br>
 <br>We will be going over: </br>
 * Account Lockouts/Password Reset
-* Group Policy/Roles Managemnet
+* Group Policy
 * Assinging users to new Organizational Units
 * Account Disable/Deletion
 * Username Changes